MarcoCiaramella/RhinoEngine/README.md

 A graphics engine for Android in OpenGL ES 2.0.

 ## How to import in your Android project
+Add JitPack in your root build.gradle at the end of repositories:

 ```
 allprojects {